 - Making too much thyroid hormone

 Both surgery to remove thyroid gland tissue and radioactive iodine treatment can cause lifelong hypothyroidism (underactive thyroid).
-This condition needs to be treated with thyroid hormone replacement.
+This condition needs to be treated with thyroid hormone replacement (a daily medicine).

 For noncancerous nodules that do not cause symptoms and are not growing, the best treatment may be: